Jean Black

-Jean Black (born 10 March 1989 in Kinshasa) is a Congolese-born Angolan footballer who plays for FC Esperanza Pelt.
+Jean Black (born 10 March 1989 in Kinshasa) is a Congolese-born Angolan footballer who plays for SV Herkol.

 Club career

 He left FC Oss in October 2011 after failing to become a regular in their starting line-up and moved into amateur football with De Treffers.
 In summer 2013 he moved to Belgian side Turnhout.
 After spells in Thailand and Angola he returned to Belgium in to play for RWDM in the second half of 2015.

 He returned to De Treffers in January 2016, only to leave them in the summer of the same year.

 He joined EVV in summer 2016 before switching to Esperanza Pelt later that year.

 He signed for K. Achel VV in summer 2020.
+In January 2022, Black signed for SV Herkol for the upcoming 2022–23 season.

 Personal life

 Black also works as a preacher in the Christian community.